 Canva is great for generating quick graphics for our social media, with its new integration to Hubspot plus video publishing, social posting just got that much easier.
 Our in-house design team chose Figma for any vector based design, social graphics and UX design.

 The biggest Adobe Illustrator alternative (or competitor if you like) is this Mac OS exclusive tool called Affinity Designer.
 Not only does it charge only a fraction of the cost at a once off fee, it practically does most of the essential or non-essential design jobs that Illustrator can do.
 It also has a great iPad app, perfect for those talented enough to be able to do artistic sketches with an Apple Pencil.

 Polarr is probably the best fast edit tool for image editing, especially for those peeps who are not familiar with Photoshop.
 Intuitive user interface, powerful and granular adjustment features, tones of cool filters.
 If you want to quickly make some tweaks to the images to fire up on your content, we highly recommend that you check out Polar.

 Again another Mac only app.
 Optimizing our blog posts for the highest ranking search results isn’t just about the text content.
 We like to use the Compress app, available on the iStore, to reduce the size of our images so they don’t have a long loading time on our site.
 If you are a Windows user, we recommend you check out Riot, a tool which does exactly the same job.

 We hope that by sharing our insights into remote working we can help other companies to have more effective collaboration between their employees.
-For more insights into how to keep your employees engaged while they work from home, book a demo with us.
+For more insights into how to keep your employees engaged while they work from home, with us.